neverstew/screenpy/README.md

 Click.on(my_button)
 ```

-This important part of this is that it combines the path and the strategy into a single object.
+The important part of this is that it combines the path and the location strategy into a single object.
 The two are
 dependent on each other and should be kept together to avoid nasty bugs creeping in.

 #### Page Objects